ros2/ros2_documentation/source/Tutorials/Python-Programming.rst

 Install
 -------

 The ``rclpy`` module enables developers to use the ROS 2 API from Python.
-As of Alpha 4, ``rclpy`` is still under development and its API might change, but for now the basics (publishers and subscriptions) can be accessed from Python.

 ``rclpy`` is part of the standard ROS 2 distribution, so it'll be installed alongside the rest of the ROS 2 packages.

 Run the examples